What is the DIS Film Club?

 The Film Club meets for four informal sessions during the semester, and these take place in the DIS cinema and throughout the city.
 Although we would love for all our members to show up at every session, we know from experience that sometimes some of you simply can’t make it or that things come up last minute – in that case, please cancel well in advance or as soon as possible.

-Session 1: The Swedish Comedy-Drama A Man Called Ove and Introduction to the Club
+Session 1: The Norwegian movie Thelma and Introduction to the Club

 Location: DIS Cinema (located next to the DIS Library)